-For the fiscal year ended June 30, 2021, the ERSRI Fund ("The Fund") returned +25.60% on a net-of-fees basis, outperforming its assumed rate of return of 7.0%.
-The Fund benefitted from a healthy allocation to risk assets, denoted by its Growth bucket.
-The Fund's +25.60% return ranked in the 69th percentile (1st being the highest, 100th being the lowest) relative to other investors in the Investment Metrics Public Defined Benefit >\$1B Net Universe ("universe").
-ERSRI's longer-term performance remains strong as the Fund has returned +8.28% over the trailing 10-year period.
+For the fiscal year ended June 30, 2022, the ERSRI Fund ("The Fund") returned -1.44% on a netof-fees basis, underperforming its assumed rate of return of 7.0% due to a significant decline across most asset classes over the past year.
+Despite the challenging performance, the Fund's -1.44% return ranked in the 2nd percentile (1st being the highest, 100th being the lowest) relative to other investors in the Investment Metrics Public Defined Benefit Net Universe ("universe").
+ERSRI's longer-term performance remains strong as the Fund has returned +7.96% over the trailing 10-year period.

-Throughout fiscal year 2021, the SIC completed a handful of asset allocation and manager initiatives.
+Throughout fiscal year 2022, the SIC completed several asset allocation and manager initiatives.
 The broad allocations to Growth (55%), Income (12%) and Stability (33%) stayed the same, however there were some changes to note at the sub-asset class level.
-In the Income bucket the SIC wound down exposures to High Yield Infrastructure (Harvest Fund Advisor) and REIT's (Heitman U.S. Focused).
-These asset class terminations were offset by additions to CLO Mezz/Equity (Neuberger CLO Equity Mezzanine).
-In the Stability bucket there was a change in the TIPS sub-asset class.
-SSGA was hired to replace Brown Brothers Harriman to provide ERSRI with TIPS exposure.
-Broadly speaking, the large asset class buckets maintained their targets throughout the fiscal year, there were no policy target changes at the Growth/Income/Stability level.
-The most beneficial exposure through the fiscal year was the 55% allocation to the Growth bucket, over the one-year period this asset class returned +41.4%, driving a large portion of the +25.6% fiscal year return for the Fund.
+In the Income bucket, a new exposure to convertible bonds (Advent Capital) was added to the Fund.
+The CLO Mezz/Equity allocation, a component of the Income bucket, was also funded (Sycamore Tree and Neuberger Berman).
+Broadly speaking, the large asset class buckets maintained their targets throughout the fiscal year and there were no policy target changes at the Growth/Income/Stability level.
+The most beneficial exposure through the fiscal year was the 33% allocation to the Stability bucket as this asset class returned +4.6% during the fiscal year, offsetting losses in other parts of the Fund.
 The SIC worked with NEPC and its other advisors to accomplish each of these initiatives.